Marion Barry: 1955–1970: Education and civil rights activism

-Undergraduate studies at LeMoyne College
+Undergraduate studies at LeMoyne-Owen College

 Barry attended LeMoyne–Owen College, in Memphis, graduating in 1958.
 In his junior year, the racial injustices he had seen started to come together.
 He and his friends went to a segregated fairground in Memphis, and went at a time reserved for whites, because they wanted to see the science exhibit.
 When they were close to the exhibit, a policeman stopped them and asked them to leave.
 Barry and his friends left without protest.
 At that time, Barry did not know much about his race, or why they were treated poorly, but he resented the incident.
 Barry became more active in the NAACP chapter at LeMoyne-Owens, serving as president.
 It is sometimes said that his ardent support of the civil rights movement earned him the nickname "Shep", in reference to Soviet politician Dmitri Shepilov, and then Barry began using Shepilov as his middle name.
-But Barry stated in his autobiography that he chose the name with regard to his middle initial S, which had initially stood for nothing, after having found Shepilov's name in newspapers: "I had picked out 'Shepilov' as a middle name because it was the only one that I knew and liked".
+But Barry stated in his autobiography that he chose the name with regard to his middle initial S, which had initially stood for nothing, after having found Shepilov's name in newspapers: "I had picked out 'Shepilov' as a middle name because it was the only one that I knew and liked."

 In 1958, at LeMoyne-Owens, he criticized a college trustee for remarks he felt were demeaning to African Americans, for which he was nearly expelled.
 While a senior and the president of the NAACP chapter, Barry heard of Walter Chandler—the only white member on LeMoyne-Owen's board of trustees—making comments that black people should be treated as a "younger brother not as an adult".
 Barry wrote a letter to LeMoyne's president objecting to the comments and asking if Walter Chandler could be removed from the board.
 A friend of Barry's was the editor of the school newspaper, the Magician, and told Barry to run the letter in the paper.
 From there, the letter made it to the front page of Memphis' conservative morning paper.